hunterloftis/itemize/readme.md

 ### .done()

-Returns a Boolean representing whether or not all spidering routes have been exhausted
+Returns a Boolean representing whether or not all spidering routes have been exhausted.

 ```js
 if (items.done()) console.log('crawl complete')